guatzin818/www/Features.md

 #### Feature parallel in LightGBM

-Since feature parallel cannot speed up well when #data is large, we make a little change here: instead of partitioning data vertically, every worker hold the full data.
+Since feature parallel cannot speed up well when #data is large, we make a little change here: instead of partitioning data vertically, every worker holds the full data.
 Thus, LightGBM doesn't need to communicate for split result of data since every worker know how to split data.
 And #data won't be larger, so it is reasonable to hold full data in every machine.

 The procedure of feature parallel in LightGBM:

 1. Workers find local best split point{feature, threshold} on local feature set
-2. Communicate local best splits with each other and get best one
+2. Communicate local best splits with each other and get the best one
 3. Perform best split

-However, this feature parallel algorithm still suffer from computation overhead for "split" when #data is large.
+However, this feature parallel algorithm still suffers from computation overhead for "split" when #data is large.
 So it will be better to use data parallel when #data is large.

 ### Data Parallel